Skip to content

 Short answers, pulled from the story.

-Thomas David Roe was born on the 9th of May 1942 in Atlanta, Georgia.
-He attended Brown High School before graduating and taking a job at General Electric soldering wires.
+Tommy Roe was born Thomas David Roe on the 9th of May, 1942, in Atlanta, Georgia.
+He attended Brown High School in Atlanta and worked at General Electric after graduating before his music career took off.